CompAndSave/hugo-decap-cas/content/posts/best-refillable-inkjet-printer-our-top-4-picks.md

 * **Basic All-in-One Features:** The printer provides essential printing, copying, and scanning functions, which are suitable for home use.
 * **Prints Slowly:** While offering decent print speeds of up to 11 pages per minute for monochrome and 5 pages per minute for color, it may not be the fastest option for high-volume printing environments.

+### 3. Canon Megatank Printer

+Canon's Megatank printers are perfect for students and anyone who needs to do a lot of printing.
+They have ink tanks that you can easily check and refill when it’s running out of ink.
+This refillable ink printer can also connect wirelessly, and the ink from Canon makes pictures look really good.

+**POPULAR FOR**

+* Exceptional print quality
+* Professional-like printing

+**BEST FOR**

+* Students
+* Business
+* Home printing

+**PROS**

+* Low-cost printing
+* Great print quality
+* Versatile paper sizes
+* Easy-to-refill ink tanks
+* Acceptable printing speed
+* High-page yield ink bottles

+**CONS**

+* Bigger size
+* Pricier ink bottles
+* Ink dries up when the printer is not used often

+**BEST CANON MEGATANK PRINTER: [Canon PIXMA G6020](https://www.compandsave.com/canon/pixma/g6020-ink-cartridges)**

 [](https://www.compandsave.com/the-best-printer-guide)